Encryptioncode/graphic-website/README.md

 - Scroll through effects
   - Data security redefined and Encryption code 2.2 float in and fade in
+  - 4 lines come in from 2 sides and all new features fades in

 - problems
   - the 99% thing staying in the center while scrolling moves up and down a bit too much